 Days 29–30.
 If a wartime veteran, file for VA Aid & Attendance through your PA county Director of Veterans Affairs and screen for PCAFC eligibility at your VAMC's Caregiver Support Program.
 If you're working full-time and need leave, file a federal FMLA request with HR (Form WH-380-F).

 PA is among the most restrictive of its peer states on family caregiver payment.
-Here is the comparison table that most families want to see.
+The single biggest difference is the spouse question: several nearby states let a spouse be paid through a consumer-directed Medicaid program, while Pennsylvania does not.

-The headline: PA is the only state on this list where a spouse cannot be paid through any state Medicaid pathway.
-Aging Our Way, PA flagged the spouse-pay question for further evaluation; as of May 2026, no SPA, regulation change, or legislation has moved.
+The headline: among these neighbors, Pennsylvania is the only state where a spouse cannot be paid through any state Medicaid pathway.
+Aging Our Way, PA flagged the spouse-pay question for further evaluation; as of May 2026, no State Plan Amendment, regulation change, or legislation has moved.

 Federal threats to PA caregiver pay (2026–2028)